-A common treatable condition of premature babies is hyperbilirubinemia, which affects 80% of premature infants.
-Infants with hyperbilirubinemia have high levels of bilirubin, a compound that results from the natural breakdown of blood.
-This high level of bilirubin causes them to develop jaundice, a yellow discoloration of the skin and whites of the eyes.
+A common treatable condition is hyperbilirubinemia, which affects 80% of premature infants.
+Babies with hyperbilirubinemia have high levels of bilirubin, which is produced by the normal breakdown of red blood cells.
+This high bilirubin level leads to jaundice, a yellow discoloration of the skin and whites of the eyes.

 Although mild jaundice is fairly common in full-term babies (about 60%), it’s much more common in premature babies.
 Extremely high levels of bilirubin can cause brain damage, so premature infants are monitored for jaundice and treated quickly, before bilirubin reaches dangerous levels.
 Jaundiced infants are placed under special blue lights that help the body eliminate bilirubin.
 Rarely, blood exchange transfusions are used to treat severe jaundice.

 In the NICU, all premature babies are monitored for apnea spells.
 Treating apnea can be as simple as gently stimulating the infant to restart breathing.
-However, when apnea occurs frequently, the infant may require medication (most commonly caffeine) and/or a special nasal device that blows a steady stream of air into the airways to keep them open.
+However, when apnea occurs frequently, a baby may require medication (most commonly caffeine) and/or a special nasal device that blows a steady stream of air into the airways to keep them open.

-Many premature infants lack the number of red blood cells (RBCs) necessary to carry adequate oxygen to the body.
-This complication, called anemia, is easily diagnosed using laboratory tests.
+Many preemies lack the number of red blood cells (RBCs) necessary to carry adequate oxygen to the body.
+This complication, called anemia, is easily diagnosed through lab tests.
 These tests can determine the severity of the anemia and the number of new red blood cells being produced.

 Preemies may develop anemia for a number of reasons.
 In the first few weeks of life, infants don’t make many new RBCs.
-Also, an infant’s red blood cells have a shorter life than an adult’s.
-And the frequent blood samples that must be taken for laboratory testing make it difficult for RBCs to replenish.
-Some premature infants, especially those who weigh less than 1,000 grams, require red blood cell transfusions.
+Also, a baby’s red blood cells have a shorter life than an adult’s.
+And the frequent blood samples that must be taken for testing make it difficult for RBCs to replenish.
+Some premature infants, especially those who weigh less than 1,000 grams, need red blood cell transfusions.

 More Common Health Problems